particle-iot/docs/src/content/getting-started/billing/migrating-to-growth.md

 Sign up at the [upgrade to growth page](https://www.particle.io/upgradetogrowth/).

-A representative will contact you by email to schedule an appointment for a telephone call to complete the upgrade process to growth tier.
+A representative will contact you by email to schedule an appointment for a telephone call to complete the upgrade process to growth plan.
 This process can take several business days.
 We will ensure that your service is not impacted during this time.

 You'll be asked for the list of products to migrate, organization name, and number of blocks during your setup call.